April 15, 2026

 4 – Beware of things that are permanent

 You’re young and a bit reckless, so tattoos feel like personality.
-In 2026, your tattoos look more like a scattered collection of questionable decisions made without adult supervision, basically permanent versions of old social media posts you wish you could delete.
+In 2026, your tattoos look more like a scattered collection of bad decisions made without adult supervision, basically permanent versions of old social media posts you wish you could delete.
 Maybe dial back the spontaneity a little.
-Start with something reversible, like streaks in your hair, before committing ink to skin forever.
+Start with something reversible, like streaks in your hair, before committing ink to your skin for eternity.

-5 – You cannot drown easily with flotation devices on
+5 – You can’t easily drown with flotation devices on

 6 – Smart people don’t buy used Fieros